potakhov/svcutil/README.md

 # Service utilities

-Various utils for building services with etcd
+Various utilities for building services with etcd

 ## Overview